A Scientist Has Created His Own Drawing Of What The SpaceX BFR Might Look Like Inside On Journey To Mars

 “It was really out of impatience that I made this, because I can’t wait to see what SpaceX is going to do with its mission.
 I was also excited to show other people what was happening, to make it seem more real.
 It’s like a magic trick that’s too good: It seems to go over people’s heads.
 You can say, ‘We are going to build a giant rocket ship,’ but most people don’t understand.
 I thought illustrating it would help.”

-Included in his drawing of the spaceship are crew cabins, hydroponic greenhouses and special showers where “water is pulled through the shower room by powerful fans.
+Included in his drawing of the spaceship are crew cabins, hydroponic greenhouses, and special showers where “water is pulled through the shower room by powerful fans.
 Waste heat from the life support system goes into providing hot water.
 Capacity for up to four crew.”

 Nick Oberg has pointed out that because he is not an engineer, those that actually are may look at his illustration and notice that it “almost certainly has completely ridiculous things in it that make no sense.”